bosch-io/iot-things-examples/octopus-hub-things-example/README.md

 sensor values.
 Bosch IoT Things will deliver the last known state of your device.

-For this example you need a Bosch IoT Things service plan.
+For this example, you need a Bosch IoT Things service plan.
 A free plan can be booked at the [Bosch IoT Suite portal](https://accounts.bosch-iot-suite.com/subscriptions).

 * Click "New Subscription".